icdevs/Icdevs_mainsite/_posts/2023-02-02-XML parser - motoko.md

 * Opened: 02/01/2023
 * Time Commitment: Weeks
 * Project Type: Library
-* Experience Type: Intermediate - Rust;
+* Experience Type: Intermediate - Motoko;

 ## Description

 We have a [JSON parser for motoko](https://github.com/aviate-labs/json.mo), but some legacy web apis use XML.
 This bounty asks you to use the JSON parser patterns and update it to parse(decode) XML.
-You will need provide candid types for XML and make sure that you support parsing the [XML Spec](https://www.w3.org/TR/xml/).
+You will need to provide candid types for XML and make sure that you support parsing the [XML Spec](https://www.w3.org/TR/xml/).

-You should also provide and encoder that will take the xml candid type and output the XML as text.
+You should also provide an encoder that will take the xml candid type and output the XML as text.
 This will be useful for building xml based web services.

 This bounty gives the opportunity to